MultiQC/MultiQC/docs/customisation.md

 title: "My Title"
 subtitle: "A subtitle to go underneath in grey"
 intro_text: "MultiQC reports summarise analysis results."
-custom_message: "This is a comment about this report."
+report_comment: "This is a comment about this report."
 ```

 Note that if `intro_text` is `None` the template will display the default